Chiral quantum optics in the bulk of photonic quantum Hall systems: Photonic quantum Hall percolation networks

 where $V(\vec{r}_i)$ describes a smooth, but otherwise arbitrary profile of the on-site energy offsets.
 In particular, the equipotential lines of $V(\vec{r}_i)$ can be curved to connect different parts of the lattice or even intersect each other.
 In the following we show how this additional tunability can be used to realize \emph{photonic networks}, in which many emitters can be coupled through fully configurable chiral channels.

 Interestingly, this idea is closely connected to the concept of the \emph{quantum Hall percolation network}, which was introduced for electronic systems to obtain an intuitive explanation of the integer quantum Hall effect \cite{Chalker_1988, KRAMER2005211}.
 In these electronic setups the network of equipotential lines is however provided by natural disorder making it impossible to control and use for any technological purpose.
-On the contrary, the photonic implementation allows for almost complete freedom in equipotential lines design, bringing the quantum Hall network idea on a completely new perspective.
+On the contrary, the photonic implementation allows for almost complete freedom in the design of equipotential line, which opens up a completely new perspective for quantum Hall networks.